Dickey's Barbecue Pit is seeing a faster ROI with CloudKitchens

 What made CloudKitchens the right fit for their restaurant brand?

-Laura and Dennis were keen on how the ghost kitchen model compared to a traditional restaurant.
+Laura and Dennis were keen on how the dark kitchen model compared to a traditional restaurant.
 A typical buildout can be upward of $500K-$1M, and can take 6-24 months.
 But with CloudKitchens, they’re able to see ROI much faster.
 Plus, there’s no headache of a long buildout process, since it’s move-in ready and plug-and-play.

 They've already expanded to over 10 new markets through the CloudKitchens model, with plans for even more locations in the coming months.